DevMountain/ContinuumOld/README.md

 Use the table view's header view to display the photo and a toolbar that allows the user to comment, share, or follow.
 Use the table view cells to display comments.

 1. Add a vertical `UIStackView` to the Header of the table view.
 Add a `UIImageView` and a horizontal `UIStackView` to the stack view.
 Add 'Comment', 'Share', and 'Follow Post' `UIButtons`s to the horizontal stack view.
-Set the horizontal hugging priority of the center button (Share) to 249 to distribute the buttons correctly.
+Set the horizontal stack view to have a center alignment and Fill Equally distribution.
+Set the Vertical Stack View to have a center alignment and Fill distribution.
-2. Set up your constraints so that the image view is the height you chose previously for displaying images within your app.
+2. Set up your constraints so that the image view has an apect ratio of 1:1 and a width equal to its the vertical Stack View.
+Give the horizontal Stack View an equal width to the vertical Stack View.
+3. Constrain the vertical Stack View to be centered horizontally and vertically in the header view and equal to 80% of the width of the header view (i.e. the users screen width).
+4. In  `PostDetailTableViewController.swift` create an IBOutlet from the Image View named `photoImageView` and an appropriate IBAction from each button.
 3. Update the cell to support comments that span multiple lines without truncating them.
 Set the `UITableViewCell` to the subtitle style.
-Set the number of lines to zero.
+Set the number of lines for the cells title label to zero.
 Implement dynamic heights by setting the `tableView.rowHeight` and `tableView.estimatedRowHeight` in the `viewDidLoad`.
+See documentation on [UITableView](https://developer.apple.com/documentation/uikit/uitableview) for more details.
 4. Add an `updateViews` function that will update the scene with the details of the post.
-Implement the function by setting the `imageView.image` and reloading the table view if needed.
+Implement the function by setting the `photoImageView.image` and reloading the table view if needed.
+Use a `didSet` on the `post` variable to call `updateViews`.
 5. Implement the `UITableViewDataSource` functions.
     * note: The final app does not need to support any editing styles, but you may want to include support for editing while developing early stages of the app.
-6. Add an IBAction for the 'Comment' button.
+6. In the IBAction for the 'Comment' button.
 Implement the IBAction by presenting a `UIAlertController` with a text field, a Cancel action, and an 'OK' action.
 Implement the 'OK' action to initialize a new `Comment` via the `PostController` and reload the table view to display it.
+Leave the completion closure in the `addComment` function blank for now.
     * note: Do not create a new `Comment` if the user has not added text.
-7. Add an IBAction for the 'Share' and 'Follow' buttons.
-You will implement these two actions in future steps.
+    _Leave the Share and Follow button IBActions empty for now.
+You will fill in implementations later in the project._

 #### Add Post Scenes